-If you’re looking for a fee-only advisor, our advisor search feature might be the best place to start.
+If you’re looking for a commission-free advisor, our advisor search feature might be the best place to start.
 It will provide you with a list of expertly-vetted professionals that meet your criteria.
 But of course, there are other ways to find someone.

 Leverage Your Networks: Ask friends for referrals